edelkas/lzwrb/README.md

 Preset | Description
 --- | ---
-`:best` | Aimed at best compression, uses variable code length (8-16 bits), no special codes and LSB packing.
+`PRESET_BEST` | Aimed at best compression, uses variable code length (8-16 bits), no special codes and LSB packing.
-`:fast` | Aimed at fastest encoding, uses a constant code length of 16 bits, no special codes and LSB packing.
+`PRESET_FAST` | Aimed at fastest encoding, uses a constant code length of 16 bits, no special codes and LSB packing.
-`:gif` | This is the exact specification implemented by the GIF format, uses variable code length (8-12 bits), clear and stop codes, and LSB packing.
+`PRESET_GIF` | This is the exact specification implemented by the GIF format, uses variable code length (8-12 bits), clear and stop codes, and LSB packing.

 Their descriptive names are based on the average case.
 However, it is possible on strange samples for the `:best` compression to actually be worse than many other settings.